Simplifying The Mid-Year Homeschool Transition

 File an Intent to Homeschool

 Many states require that you submit a notice of intent form when you begin homeschooling.
-Twenty-nine states require an annual form.
+Many states require an annual form.
 The information on the form varies for each state.
 In some states, the intent form only requires the name of the homeschool and the administrator (the parent).
 Other states require a basic curriculum plan and maybe even your child’s name, grade level, and a copy of their birth certificate.
-Again, a simple online search for your local or state homeschooling organization will help you learn about your state’s requirements.

-Many states offer the option of homeschooling under an umbrella (aka cover) school, which avoids the NOI altogether.
-Do a quick search to find out if this is an option in your state.
+Many states offer the option of homeschooling under an umbrella (aka cover) school, which avoids the NOI altogether, so you may wish to find out if this is an option in your state.

 Explore Homeschool Curriculum Options

 Homeschooling gives you the flexibility to pick and choose the lessons, assignments, materials, tools, and activities you’ll use when teaching certain subjects.
-For example, you can use web-based tools for math and science, and text books for reading if that fits your child’s learning styles and needs.
-There is no one perfect curriculum.
+For example, you can use online resources for math and science, and text books for reading if that fits your child’s learning styles and needs.
 You fashion the curriculum around your educational goals and your child’s strengths and weaknesses.
 You have the flexibility – take advantage.